COSC1127-AI/ai-tools/value-iteration/README.md

 # Value Iteration Applet

-This is David Poole's applet for running Value Itearation on a grid.
+This is David Poole's applet for running Value Iteration on a grid.

 The original web-based applet can be found [here](https://www.cs.ubc.ca/~poole/demos/mdp/vi.html) but Java applets are deprecated so this is a refactored version as a stand-alone Java application.